Lucklyric/theanets-tutorial/mm811as3-homwork/report.md

 ## Description of Dataset
 The dataset is generated from my [MM804 term projects](https://github.com/Lucklyric/Fall2015MM804Project/tree/For_Deep_Learning_MM811_AS3) matlab program.
 I added ["outputTrainningFile.m"](https://github.com/Lucklyric/Fall2015MM804Project/blob/For_Deep_Learning_MM811_AS3/MatLabScripts/outputTrainningFile.m) on brach "For MM811 AS3" to make it able to generate the datafile for this assignment.

+Hand motion data is recorded by rotating an artificial hand in the middle of two sensors.
+The detail of experiments environment is described in above report.
+Moreover, each dataset is generated through once recording.

 Each line in the data set includes a set of hands spatial information read from a [Leaps Motion Sensor](https://www.leapmotion.com/) at one frame and is followed by the label (0 or 1) indicates if this sensor returns the most accurate pose estimation among a sensor array at this timestamp.

-In order to generate the datafile for this assignment
+In order to generate the data file for this assignment

 `````
 git clone -b For_Deep_Learning_MM811_AS3 https://github.com/Lucklyric/Fall2015MM804Project.git